pebblecode/pebble-handbook/great-work/social-media-guidance-for-sharing-content.md

 ### Design

 ### Dev
-StackOverflow: Heavily focused on code, if you
+StackOverflow: Heavily focused on code, if you are teaching people something, this is a good place to get discovered too.